🥳 Skip the subscription. Pay $199 once for lifetime access— See lifetime plans

 1. Audience overlap, not aesthetic match

-The most important signal.
 The engine compares the source creator's audience demographics (age, gender, geography, interests, income tier) against every other creator in the database and ranks by overlap percentage.
-Two creators in completely different content categories can still hit 80%+ audience overlap if their followers are the same humans.
+Two creators in completely different categories can still hit 80%+ overlap if their followers are the same humans.

 2. Posting cadence and format mix

-If your source creator wins because she posts 3 Reels a week with product integrations woven into a daily routine, you don't want lookalikes who only post static carousels twice a month.
-A good engine weights format match so the top results aren't just audience-similar — they're actually capable of running the same campaign structure.
+If your source wins because she posts 3 Reels a week with product integrations, you don't want lookalikes who only post static carousels twice a month.
+A good engine weights format match so the top results aren't just audience-similar — they can actually run the same campaign structure.

 3. Engagement quality (and Credibility Score)

-Most lookalike searches rank by average engagement rate, which is easy to fake with one viral spike.
+Most lookalike searches rank by average ER, which is easy to fake.
 Inside Impulze, every creator in the Discovery results — and every result inside an Influencer Report's Lookalikes section — comes with the Credibility Score baked in.
-That score factors in real-follower percentage, suspicious-follower flags, and engagement consistency.
-Filter on Credibility Score to keep only the lookalikes whose numbers are actually real.
+Filter on it to keep only the lookalikes whose numbers are real.

 4. Geography and language

-Surface-level filters but easy to forget.
-If your source creator's audience is 70% US-based and you greenlight a lookalike whose audience is 60% in Brazil, you've matched the vibe and missed the customer.
-Lock geography and language as hard filters in the Audience filter panel.
+Surface-level filters are easy to forget.
+If your source creator's audience is 70% US and you greenlight a lookalike whose audience is 60% Brazil, you've matched the vibe and missed the customer.
+Lock geography and language as hard filters in the Audience panel.

 5. Brand collaboration history

-The last signal — and the one that catches the smart matches.
-Look at what the source creator has already worked with.
-Then look at what your lookalike candidates have already worked with.
-If three of your top lookalike matches have all collaborated with brands in your competitor set, that's a strong signal they convert for your category.
+The smart-matches signal.
+Look at what your source creator has worked with, then look at what your lookalike candidates have worked with.
+If three of your top matches have collaborated with brands in your competitor set, that's a strong signal they convert for your category.

-Here's how it runs end to end inside Impulze.
+Here's how the full loop runs inside Impulze.
 Total time: about 90 seconds per source creator.

 Step 1.
-Take the creator who already converted on a campaign you ran.
-Copy their Instagram or TikTok handle.
+Copy the handle of the creator who already converted on a campaign you ran.

 Step 2.
-Open Creator Discovery in Impulze.
+Open Creator Discovery.
 On the "Find similar creators" card, click Explore.

 Step 3.
 Paste the handle into the Similar field in the left filter panel.
 Toggle to Audience (not Niche) for performance use cases.

 Step 4.
-Apply hard filters: Location (or Audience Locations), Engagement Rate floor, Audience Credibility minimum.
-Don't filter by follower count yet — you want to see the full distribution.
+Apply hard filters: Audience Locations, Engagement Rate floor, Audience Credibility minimum.
+Don't filter follower count yet — you want to see the full distribution.

 Step 6.
-Stack secondary filters from the Creator section (Content Count, Last Posted) or the Audience section (Audience Age, Audience Gender, Audience Interest) to narrow the format/profile match.
+Stack secondary filters from the Creator section (Content Count, Last Posted) or the Audience section (Audience Age, Gender, Interest) to narrow the format/profile match.

 Where this workflow breaks (and how to fix it)

 Your source creator was a one-off.
-If the creator who converted only did one campaign and the win was driven by a launch moment, the lookalike pattern isn't real yet.
+If the creator only did one campaign and the win was driven by a launch moment, the pattern isn't real yet.
 Run them on a second campaign before treating them as the seed.

 You filter too aggressively.
 People stack 6 filters on the first pass and end up with 4 results.
-Start loose, sort by overlap or Credibility, then narrow down.
+Start loose, sort by overlap or Credibility, then narrow.

-Two real situations this method changes everything for
+Two situations in which this method changes everything

-Situation 1: Scaling a winning campaign.
+Scaling a winning campaign.
 Your first creator drove 200 signups.
-Your CMO asks if you can hit 2,000.
-You need 9 more creators who behave like the one that worked.
-Lookalike discovery turns that ask from "two weeks of scrolling" into "an afternoon of vetting a pre-ranked shortlist."
+Your CMO wants 2,000.
+You need 9 more creators who behave like the one who worked.
+Lookalike discovery turns that ask from "two weeks of scrolling" into "an afternoon vetting a pre-ranked shortlist."

-Situation 2: Replacing a creator who's no longer available.
-Your best partner raised their rate, signed exclusive with a competitor, or just doesn't want to renew.
-Feed their handle into the lookalike engine and surface the next-best matches by audience overlap.
-The replacement search drops from a multi-week project to a 30-minute task.
+Replacing a creator who's no longer available.
+Your best partner raised their rate, signed an exclusive with a competitor, or didn't renew.
+Feed their handle into the engine, and the next-best matches by audience overlap appear in seconds.
+Multi-week project → 30-minute task.

-• Creator Discovery → "Find similar creators" — paste any Instagram, TikTok, or YouTube handle, toggle Similar by Audience (not just Niche), and get a ranked list across 440M+ profiles
+• Similar field in Creator Discovery — paste any Instagram, TikTok, or YouTube handle, toggle Niche/Audience, search across 440M+ profiles

-• Influencer Report → Lookalikes section — every report you generate automatically surfaces 10+ similar creators, so deep-vetting one creator gives you the next ring of candidates for free
+• Influencer Report → Lookalikes section — every report surfaces 10+ similar creators automatically, so deep-vetting one gives you the next ring for free

-• Credibility Score on every result — so you're ranking lookalikes by who's actually real, not by inflated follower counts
+• Credibility Score on every result — rank lookalikes by who's actually real

-• Sponsored Performance % inside each Influencer Report so you know how the lookalikes perform on paid posts vs organic before you reach out
+• Sponsored Performance % inside each Influencer Report — so you know who actually performs on paid posts before reaching out

 Frequently Asked Questions